How To Easily Connect Wii To Smart TV

 If you have such ports, you may utilize the Wii’s connection to link it to your smart TV.

-If not, you might need to use an adapter to alter the console’s input to one that your TV can accept in order to connect it to the TV.
+If not, you might need to use an adapter to alter the console’s input to one that your TV can accept to connect it to the TV.

 Use The Default Wii Connectors